retrooper/fastmultithreadedgpuacceleratedworldedit/DONTREADME.md

 This is just normal WorldEdit, this is a joke.
-Its not GPU-accelerated, asynchronous or multi-threaded.
+It's not GPU-accelerated, asynchronous or multi-threaded.